Moghreberia

-Moghreberia is an extinct genus of dicynodont predicted to have lived only in the mid-Triassic, primarily during the early middle Carnian and found only in the Angara Basin of Morocco.
+Moghreberia is an extinct genus of dicynodont predicted to have lived only in the mid-Triassic, primarily during the early middle Carnian and found only in the Argana Basin of Morocco.
 Moghreberia belonged to the Stahleckeriidae family, a group of anomodont therapsids and is most commonly known by its species Moghreberia nmachouensis.
-Its name is derived from the Arabic phrase al-Maghrib al-Aqsa meaning “the far west”, a term used by Arabic scholars to refer to the approximate region of Morocco, the area in which this animal’s fossil was first discovered.
+Its name is derived from the Arabic phrase al-Maghrib al-Aqsa meaning "the far west", a term used by Arabic scholars to refer to the approximate region of Morocco, the area in which this animal's fossil was first discovered.
 The extinction of many dicynodonts has been attributed to pressures of the Carnian Pluvial Episode, which occurred around 234-232 Ma and generated major ecological and climate changes for years to come.

 Geological and paleoenvironmental information

 The first remains of Moghreberia included two poorly preserved skulls discovered in the Irohalene Member, a section of the Timezgadiouine Formation in the Argana Basin of modern-day Morocco.
 The Irohalene Member is characterized by abundant vertebrate fauna remains and footprints including members of Dinosauromorpha, crocodilian-stem archosaurs, phytosaurs, lepidosauromorphs and archosauromorphs as well as actinopterygians and dipnoi.
 The Argana Basin is in the western part of the High Atlas of Morocco and consists of three distinct formations known as the Timezgadiouine, Ikakern and the Bigoudine formations.
 Like Moghreberia nmachouensis, most dicynodont remains in this region were found in the Timezgadiouine formation.
 Geology of this formation suggests a dry and humid climate with shallow, still-bodied water.